elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Charlists

 Charlists in Elixir are written in single-quotes, such as `'foo'`.
 Any single-quote inside the string must be escaped with `\ `.
-Charlists are a list of integers, each integer representing a Unicode character.
+Charlists are made of non-negative integers, where each integer represents a Unicode codepoint.

 Multi-line charlists are written with three single-quotes (`'''`), the same multi-line strings are.

 Charlists are always represented as themselves in the AST.

+For more in-depth information, please read the "Charlists" section in the `List` module.

 ### Lists, tuples and binaries